zkry/yaml-pro/README.md

 *The default bindings are subject to change as this package is in beta*

-# Additional packages to explore
+# Recommendations

-- Your favorite LSP integration for showing syntax errors, displaying current path, and other LSP features.
+- Yaml-pro's features compliments LSP and will enhance your YAML editing capabilities even further.

 # Roadmap